samuelje/python-challenge/README.md

 ------

 For the PyBank challenge, we were provided with the budget.csv file containing a companies finanical records to analyze.
 The dataset included two columns: Date and Profit/Losses.
-I analyzed the data using Python code to obtain the following.
+I analyzed the data using Python to obtain the following.

 	*The total number of months included in the dataset *Total "Profit/Losses" over the entire period included in the dataset